k-o-l-e-k-t-i-v/supercollider/README.md

 __Setup__

-* one machine runs local server and is reachable from either local or wide internet network
+* one machine runs local sc-server and is reachable from either local or wide internet network
 * others connect as clients via net
 * the code to do this is included in [file](https://github.com/k-o-l-e-k-t-i-v/supercollider/blob/master/SuperCollider_Internet_session.scd)
 * the server streams out mp3 with Darkice